The best photo-editing laptops for photographers in 2023

 How to choose the best photo-editing laptop

 Laptop screens used to be more eye-sore than eye-candy, with appalling contrast and viewing angles.
-Thankfully IPS display tech fixes this and you shouldn’t settle for anything less.
+Thankfully IPS LCD display tech fixes this and you shouldn’t settle for anything less.
+The latest crop of OLED displays offer even better contrast and color vibrancy.
+Regardless of screen tech, a laptop that boasts pre-calibration to ensure the best possible color accuracy is always beneficial for accurate image editing.

 An SSD (solid state drive) is a must in any new laptop.
-All our options in this buying guide include one, but don’t get stuck with a small capacity: 512GB is a minimum if you’re working with 4K video.
-See our guide to the best internal SSDs.
+All our options in this buying guide include one, but don’t get stuck with a small capacity: 512GB is a bare minimum if you’re working with 4K video, while 1 terabyte (TB) or more is preferable.
+Thankfully, you can supplement a laptop's internal storage by connecting a separate, external hard drive.

-Dedicated graphics cards are great for gaming, but they’re not a necessity here.
+A dedicated graphics processor in a laptop is great for gaming, but it's not a necessity for image editing.
 Today’s processors can fill in for them, and they pack enough pixel-pushing punch for photo editing.
+That said, a mid-range graphics processor could help accelerate some Photoshop filters.

-Laptop processor model numbers are practically impossible to decipher.
-Just focus on the ‘base frequency’ (speed, measured in GHz), and number of processing cores (two, four, or six).
+The heart of a laptop, two processor manufacturers dominate: Intel, and AMD.
+However, laptop processor model numbers are practically impossible to decipher.
+Just focus on the ‘base frequency’ (speed, measured in GHz), and number of processing cores (two, four, six, and sometimes even more).

-The MacBook is favoured by many photographers, and for good reason.
-But don’t rule out comparably priced laptop PCs, which can offer more bang per buck, with better upgradability.
+MacBooks are favoured by many photographers, and for good reason.
+But don’t rule out comparably priced laptop PCs, which can offer more bang per buck, sometimes with better upgradability.

 Ben Andrews